dcalhoun/ridge/README.md

 # Ridge

-A simple, spacious theme for personal sites and blogs.
+A simple, spacious WordPress theme for personal sites and blogs.

 ## Requirements